-A. Property taxes authorized by laws outside the property tax code and special benefit assessments: The veteran exemption applies to property taxes imposed by laws other than the Property Tax Code, such as the ad valorem tax on taxable property within a hospital district Section 4-48A-16 NMSA 1978; the property tax on taxable property within a college district Section 21-2A-5 NMSA 1978; the property tax on all property subject to taxation within a flood control district Section 72-18-20 NMSA 1978; and, the general ad valorem tax on all property subject to taxation within a solid waste authority Section 74-10-27 NMSA 1978.
-The veteran exemption is not effective against impositions or levies of taxes on specific classes of property authorized by laws outside the property tax code.
+Property taxes authorized by laws outside the property tax code and special benefit assessments: Α. The veteran exemption applies to property taxes imposed by laws other than the Property Tax Code, such as the ad valorem tax on taxable property within a hospital district Section 4-48A-16 NMSA 1978; the property tax on taxable property within a college district Section 21-2A-5 NMSA 1978; the property tax on all property subject to taxation within a flood control district Section 72-18-20 NMSA 1978; and, the general ad valorem tax on all property subject to taxation within a solid waste authority Section 74-10-27 NMSA 1978.
+The veteran exemption is not effective against impositions or levies of taxes on specific classes of property authorized by laws outside the property tax code or impositions of special benefit assessments authorized by laws outside the Property Tax Code.

-B. Application of veteran exemption - general:
+Application of veteran exemption - general: В.

-(1) Married persons.
-Where both persons are veterans within the meaning of Subsection C of Section 7-37-5 NMSA 1978, they may each claim the exemption allowed in Subsection A of Section 7-37-5 NMSA 1978.
+Married persons.
+Where both persons are veterans within the meaning of Subsection C (1) of Section 7-37-5 NMSA 1978, they may each claim the exemption allowed in Subsection A of Section 7-37-5 NMSA 1978.